 Simple, practical strategies for personal digital preservation

-A number of items from the CalArts Institute Archive will be displayed in the Everything Loose Will Land exhibit at the MAK Center, L.A., Schindler House, May 9 - August 4, 2013.
+A number of items from the CalArts Institute Archive will be displayed in the Everything Loose Will Land: 1970s Art and Architecture in Los Angeles at the Yale School of Architecture, New Haven Connecticut, August 28 - November 9, 2013.